I’ve been arrested

 • Police must inform you of the reason for your arrest

-• You have the right to remain silent and avoid self-incrimination
+• People generally have the right to remain silent and not to self-incriminate.

 • You can request legal representation at any time